stocchi/speedrun-notes/blue/cea/README.md

 ### Cinnabar Island

+Inside the center
-Inside the center, swap Revive x93 in TID1 with Poke Doll x94 in text pointer.
-Talk to Nurse Joy, who now revives fossils, and give her a Helix Fossil. **Undo the last swap** then leave the center.
+- swap Revive x93 in TID1 **4 down**
+- with Poke Doll x94 in text pointer **2 under PokeBallx7**
+- Talk to Nurse Joy, who now revives fossils, and give her a Helix Fossil.
+- swap Revivex93 with Pokedoll x94 **2 above UltraBallx0**
+- then leave the center

-Enter the center again and swap the Revives with the Poke Dolls again.
-Talk to Nurse Joy to receive **Omanyte**, give her an Old Amber, and **change boxes**.
+- enter the center again
+- swap the Revives with the Poke Dolls again **2 under PokeBallx7**
+- Talk to Nurse Joy to receive **Omanyte**
+- give her an Old Amber
+- **change boxes**

 <img align="right" src="https://i.imgur.com/K2toQQL.png">

 Walk to the tile in the picture to start the LG for **Jynx**: <ins>Warning:</ins> Moving to the doormat tiles from above may cause you to leave and lose the Revives.

-- Swap Card Key in map data with HM04 in TLP2
+- Swap Card Key in map data **buffer up+select**
+- with HM04 in TLP2 **2 above jx[]8
 - Flash map
 - Flash NEW NAME in TLP1
-- Swap Card Key back with HM04
+- Swap Card Key back with HM04 **2 under Moon Stone**
-- Swap Revive x93 in text pointer with south connection (1 below CANCEL)
+- Swap Revive x93 in text pointer **down 1**
+- with south connection **1 below CANCEL, 2 below glitchly item**
 - Unjack

 Leave the center, enter the mart, and open the menu:

 - Swap Revives (already on it) with "4" in text pointer.
-This 4 is a click item, which requires pressing B **once** whenever its name prints to continue scrolling.
+  - This 4 is a click item, which requires pressing B **once** whenever its name prints to continue scrolling.
-- Catch Jynx by throwing a preoptions Master Ball
+- Catch Jynx by throwing a preoptions Master Ball **2 above Escape Ropex5**
 - Catch **Ditto** by throwing another preoptions Master Ball

 <img align="right" src="https://i.imgur.com/nXZBsdc.png">